mkreusch/devdocs/source/developers-guide/backend-components/listing-extensions/index.md

 </div>

-You can find a more detailed list of all available `Ext.XTemplates` features in the official [Ext JS documentation](http://docs.sencha.com/extjs/4.1.3/#!/api/Ext.XTemplate).
+You can find a more detailed list of all available `Ext.XTemplates` features in the official [ExtJS documentation](http://docs.sencha.com/extjs/4.1.3/#!/api/Ext.XTemplate).

 ## Shopware.listing.FilterPanel